mailjet/mailjet-apiv3-php-simple/README.md

 ```

 Use the `schedule` action to send a newsletter later.
-You just need to perform a `POST` request to schedule a new sending and to fill the `date` property with a Timestamp format in ISO 8601 : http://www.iso.org/iso/home/standards/iso8601.htm
+You just need to perform a `POST` request to schedule a new sending and to fill the `date` property with a Timestamp format in ISO 8601: http://www.iso.org/iso/home/standards/iso8601.htm
 You can also `DELETE` a schedule
-Here is an example :
+Here is an example:

 ```php
 function scheduleNewsletter($newsletter_id) {